-- Tell you at least 30 days before we make the change to the Drug List or - Let you know and give you a 30-day supply of the drug in an outpatient setting and 31-day supply of the drug in a long-term care facility after you ask for a refill.
+- Tell you at least 30 days before we make the change to the Drug List or - Let you know and give you a 30-day supply of the drug after you ask for a refill.

 This will give you time to talk to your doctor or other prescriber.
 They can help you decide: